 The Academy's "free reserves" are its funds after excluding restricted funds.
 Free reserves are therefore the resources the Academy has or can make available to spend for any or all of the Academy's purposes once it has met its commitments and covered other planned expenditure.
 More specifically free reserves represent income to the Academy which is to be spent at the Academy's discretion in furtherance of any of the Academy's objects but which is not yet spent, committed or designated.
-The Academy's current level of free reserves is £118,270 (2017: £104,769) which are included within bank balances of £366,619 and which are considered to be adequate to cover any immediate call on reserves.
-As noted in the financial review above, year end bank balances include capital grants received but not yet spent at that point.
-This capital grant will be fully spent after the year end.
+The Academy's current level of free reserves is £118,456 (2018: £118,270) which are included within bank balances of £323,047 (2018: £366,619) and which are considered to be adequate to cover any immediate call on reserves.